 run: |

-10. To the upper right of the text box, click Start commit > Commit new file.
+10. To the upper right of the text box, click Commit changes > Commit changes.

 Setup is complete!

-If you don’t want merge conflicts (and you don’t), always pull the newly-updated PDF after every push!
+If you don’t want merge conflicts (and you don’t), always pull the newly-updated PDFs after every push!

 Congratulations!